rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-password.rst

      "country_code" : "91"
    }

-After obtaining the OTP, your application should make auth API call to ``/v1/providers/mobile-password/reset-password`` endpoint to reset the user's password.
+After obtaining the OTP, your application should make auth API call to the ``/v1/providers/mobile-password/reset-password`` endpoint to reset the user's password.

 The reset password endpoint takes the OTP and the new password of the user.

 .. code-block:: http

    POST auth.<cluster-name>.hasura-app.io/v1/providers/mobile-password/reset-password HTTP/1.1